potteddonut/crappy-nano/README.md

 # Crappy Nano

 Crappy Nano is a simple text editor written in Rust, inspired by the classic Nano editor.
-This project is a learning exercise to explore Rust programming and terminal-based applications.
+This project is a learning exercise to explore the Rust programming language and getting a feel for developing terminal-based applications.

 ## Features

 -   Basic text editing capabilities
 -   Command-line interface
 -   Lightweight and minimalistic
+-   Syntax highlighting

+## Implementations

+-   [x] File loading
+-   [ ] Scrolling
+-   [ ] Text editing
+-   [ ] Syntax highlighting

 ## Installation